Factbox: Events affected by coronavirus epidemic

-(Reuters) - Here is a list of international sports events whose timing has been affected by a coronavirus outbreak that has killed more than 1,300 people and infected more than 60,000 in China after emerging late last year in Wuhan, the capital of central Hubei province:
+(Reuters) - The following is a list of international sports events affected by a coronavirus outbreak, which has killed more than 2,200 people and infected more than 75,000 in China after emerging late last year in Wuhan, Hubei province.

 * The World Athletics Indoor Championships, scheduled for Nanjing from March 13-15, were postponed until next year.
-World Athletics is working with organisers on a date to host the biennial event in 2021.
+World Athletics is working with organizers on a date to host the biennial event in 2021.

-* The Asian Athletics Association cancelled its Feb.
-12-13 indoor championships in Hangzhou.

 * Asian Champions League matches involving Chinese clubs Guangzhou Evergrande, Shanghai Shenhua and Shanghai SIPG have been postponed.